nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 The sequence diagram above illustrates how the classes in the Ui package interact when a printUniversity() call is made from outside the package.
 In the printUniversity Method,
-1. printIndex is called from the Ui class.
+1. `printIndex` is called from the Ui class.
-2. Within printIndex, we display the index, then do a self invocation on stringPadder within the Ui class to pad the string to line up the text after.
+2. Within `printIndex`, we display the index, then do a self invocation on stringPadder within the Ui class to pad the string to line up the text after.
 3. After printing the index, print the university name, then depending on the boolean printMC, we pad it again with stringPadder before displaying the Module Credits.